jm379/blog/posts/1-extending-ruby.md

 or even using plain C for its performance benefits.
 In these cases, extending Ruby can be the perfect solution.

 The Ruby MRI (Matz's Ruby Interpreter, also known as CRuby) implementation provides a C API to extend its capabilities.
-There are two primary methods for extending Ruby: a simpler approach using a [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface)
+There're two primary methods for extending Ruby: a simpler approach using a [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface)
 [gem](https://github.com/ffi/ffi) or compiling a [shared library](https://en.wikipedia.org/wiki/Shared_library).

 This post will focus on the compilation method to create extensions for Ruby on GNU/Linux.